latidude99/snc-xml-reader-fx/README.txt

-Copyright (C) 2017  Piotr Czapik
+Copyright (C) 2019  Piotr Czapik
 @author Piotr Czapik
-@version 4.01
+@version 0.7 beta

-Map Calculator is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, version 2 of the License.
+SncXmlReaderFX is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, version 2 of the License.

-Map Calculator is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+SncXmlReaderFX is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.